-GENERAL FOODS FUND FELLOWSHIPS . . .
+GENERAL FOODS FUND FELLOWSHIPS...
 Several fellowships for graduate study in the New York State College of Home Economics were established in 1956 by the General Foods Fund.
 Applicants may major in any department of the College of Home Economics and may register for either the Master's or Doctor's degree.
 The maximum amount of a fellowship will be \$3000.
-Held during 1960-1961 by Eleanor Williams and Mary Jane Strattner.

-THE KATHARINE WYCKOFF HARRIS FELLOWSHIP was established in 1956 through a bequest of Miss Katharine Harris, a graduate of the College and for many years the head of the Department of Institution Management.
-It is available to candidates for advanced degrees who are majoring or minoring in home economics fields.
+THE KATHARINE WYCKOFF HARRIS FELLOWSHIP is available to candidates for advanced degrees who are majoring or minoring in home economics fields.
 The award is made on the basis of academic record, successful experience in institution management, and potential contribution to the field of dietetics.
 Preference is given to a qualified candidate whose major interest is in institution management.
 Total value of the fellowship is \$2000.
 The fellowship was awarded for the first time in 1957-1958.
-It was not awarded for 1960-1961.

-GRANT FOUNDATION FELLOWSHIPS . . .
-Two or more of these will be offered for the academic year 1961-1962.
+GRANT FOUNDATION FELLOWSHIPS...
+Two or more of these will be offered for the academic year 1960-1961.
 They are for advanced students in family life education who wish to pursue work toward the Ph.D. degree in child development and family relationships.
 Amount of the fellowships varies but is approximately \$2000.

 A Master's degree or the equivalent, in psychology, sociology, child development and family relationships, or a related field is required.
 Evidence of superior ability to pursue graduate work and interest in working toward the Ph.D. degree are also required.
-Held in 1960-1961 by Harlan Holladay.

 UNITED STATES PUBLIC HEALTH SERVICE TRAINEESHIPS are available for Ph.D. candidates in child development and family relationships who are preparing for careers in research or in college-level teaching combined with research.
 A strong background in psychology, sociology, or child development and family relationships is required, together with evidence of superior ability to pursue graduate work.
-Two of these traineeships will be offered in 1961-1962; the stipend varies from approximately \$2100 to \$3300.
-Held in 1960-1961 by Geraldine Catanzaro, Janet Feldtmose, and Dorothy Gregg.
+Two of these traineeships will be offered in 1960-1961; the stipend varies from approximately \$2100 to \$3300.